muggy8/improbable/from-me-to-me/K4fSYHh5.md

 During the whole time, I didn't once look back up at Phanna.

-Before I realzed it, the bowl of bugs was empty and Phanna was instructing me to put the brown liquid at the bottom of the stack of stones into this 'centrifuge' thing.
+Before I realized, the bowl of bugs was empty and Phanna was instructing me to put the brown liquid at the bottom of the stack of stones into this 'centrifuge' thing.

-Of course, I went along with it despite having no idea what it was or what it does even when Phanna was using it.
+Of course, I went along with it yet Even after seeing it used, I still had no idea what it was or what it does.

 I wonder what Phanna thinks of me now?